 Thunderstorm Asthma

 Thunderstorm Asthma occurs when high winds draw pollen particles into the higher atmosphere.
 When the pollen granules contact with water, they break down into smaller particles that when inhaled, can get deeper down into the smaller airways in the lungs and trigger asthma symptoms.
 Some airborne allergens involved in thunderstorm asthma are grass and tree pollens and mould spores.
-More than five million people in the UK have asthma
+More than five million people in the UK have asthma and changes in weather, pollen, air pollution and thunderstorms are all triggers for the condition.

 Data from UKHSA shows that thunderstorms coincide with an unseasonal spike in people ending up in hospital with their asthma.
 During the thunderstorms we experienced in June last year, those who were particularly affected were in the 15 to 44-year-old age bracket.
 This led to the busiest day the Oxford A&E department had ever experienced.
 People living with both asthma and hay fever should be advised to take any antihistamines and steroid nasal

-sprays as needed to help control their pollen allergy, but it is essential for people with asthma to take their preventer inhalers as prescribed in the days preceding possible storms.
+sprays as needed to help control their pollen allergy, but it is essential for people with asthma to take their preventer inhalers as prescribed in the days preceding storms.

 During stormy weather and thunderstorms, the following advice is based on recommendations made by Allergy UK-